Undergraduate major: BA

 Teacher Licensure/Certification

-The Iowa Board of Educational Examiners issues teacher, support service, and administrator licenses on the recommendation of Iowa colleges and universities whose programs have been approved by the Iowa Department of Education.
-All University of Iowa preparation programs have Iowa Department of Education approval.
+The Iowa Board of Educational Examiners issues teacher, support service, and administrator licenses on the recommendation of Iowa colleges and universities whose programs have been approved by the Iowa State Board of Education.

 To be recommended by the University of Iowa, applicants must complete all requirements of the appropriate approved program.
 A minimum of 20 s.h. of coursework applied to meet program requirements must be earned at the University of Iowa.

-In the State of Iowa, applicants must be at least 21 years old to be granted a teaching license.
+In the state of Iowa, applicants must be at least 21 years old to be granted a teaching license.
 The Iowa Board of Educational Examiners requires a national criminal history background check, an Iowa Division of Criminal Investigation background check, and registries and records check for all new applicants for Iowa licensure.
 Disqualifying criminal convictions and founded child abuse are set out in Iowa Code 272.2 and Iowa Administrative Code 282-25.

 The College of Education Office of Student Services provides instructions on application for licenses, fingerprinting procedures, and licensure/certification assistance to all students completing approved programs offered by the college.
-It also provides assistance to in-service teachers and other school professionals who are interested in adding endorsements to their Iowa license based on completion of State of Iowa minimum licensure requirements.
+It also provides assistance to in-service teachers and other school professionals who are interested in adding endorsements to their Iowa license based on completion of state of Iowa minimum licensure requirements.

 Added Endorsements